grammarly/rocker-compose/README.md

 * [Authors](#authors)

 # Rationale
-There is an official [docker-compose](https://github.com/docker/compose) tool which is made exactly for the same purpose.
+There is an official [docker-compose](https://github.com/docker/compose) tool that was made exactly for the same purpose.
 But we found that it is missing a few key features that makes us unable using it for deployments.
 For us, composition tool should:

 1. Be able to read the manifest (configuration file) and run an isolated chain of containers, respecting a dependency graph
 2. Be idempotent.
 Only affected containers should be restarted. *(docker-compose simply restarts everything on every run)*